infocyph/Toolset/README.md

-Here’s the updated README with the addition of `gitx`:

----

 # Toolset

 Welcome to **Toolset**, a versatile set of scripts designed to streamline your Linux-based development environment management tasks.
 This repository provides three key utilities: `dockex` for Docker container management, `phpx` for PHP version and extension management, and `gitx` for Git workflow and repository management.